#technology #science

 What is Light Field Imaging?

 A photographic camera captures the radiant intensity of light in a plane.
-A light field camera captures the entire light field in a plane.
-The light field consists of the radiant intensity and the direction of the light.
+A light field camera (also known as a plenoptic camera) captures the entire light field in a plane by recording not just the intensity, but also the direction of incoming light rays.
+This technology, popularized by companies like Lytro, relies on arrays of microlenses placed in front of the image sensor, allowing each pixel (or image point) to store angular information.
 Thus, if you know the radiant intensity and direction of the light in one plane, you can also calculate the intensity and direction of this light in other planes.

 On the right: The working principle of an ordinary light field camera is shown.
 A camera array captures a scene from different angles, and thus the intensity, position, and direction of the light are recorded.